A Year in the Apiary - January Beekeeping Tasks (UK)

 - Check and clean smokers, hive tools, feeders and protective clothing ready for the new season.

-For ideas on tools and set-up, explore the equipment and tools guide.
+For ideas on tools, spare kit and pre-season preparation, explore the equipment and tools guide.

 Record Keeping – Using Notes and HiveTag in January